vivocha/appointments-scheduler-docs/README.md

 `padding`: optional, if set to `true`, include padding in events total duration in the returned iCalendar format; total duration of the event will be event duration + padding.
 If set to false or not specified, then the event doesn't include the padding in the iCalendar format;

 `complete`: optional, if set to `true`, include also already completed appointments in the returned iCalendar.
 If set to false or not specified, then already completed appointments are not included.

+> **IMPORTANT: Use of iCalendar web clients is not recommended as they have a non-configurable refresh rate, set in many cases to 12-24h, which is not a suitable scenario to be always updated about the appointments.
+Please, use a non-web client app for better user experience.**

 ---